-Application-focused feedback includes examples of successful rescue actions or new contexts of application as the main reason of satisfaction.
+Application-focused feedback includes examples of successful rescue actions or new contexts of application as the main reason for satisfaction.
 This kind of feedback leaves no doubt as to whether the learnings from the training were applied.
-18 respondents (45%) respondents gave answers belonging to this category.
-Below, are some of the examples:
+18 respondents (45%) gave answers belonging to this category, as shown in the examples below:

-$\mathcal{D}\mathcal{D}$ The training gives me the skill to save numerous lives, especially in significant accident in our town in Hawassa university.
+The training gives me the skill to save numerous lives, especially in significant accident in our town in Hawassa university.
 Thanks to the training, we successfully rescued many people.
 Without this training, our ability to respond effectively would have been limited.